-A Box Maker’s Certificate, also known as BMC, is a small circular stamp on the outer flap of the box, which identifies its manufacturer, contains the specifications of the box, and serves as a mark of compliance.
-The box maker’s certificate also mentions how much stress a box can bear, based on the amount of material used.
+A Box Maker’s Certificate is a stamp that’s printed on the box to tell you or a freight carrier that the box meets certain requirements.
+The certificate identifies the box’s manufacturer, contains specifications about the box, and serves as a mark of compliance.
+The Box Maker’s Certificate also mentions how much stress a box can bear, based on the amount of material used.

-Below the manufacturer’s name, contains the number of walls.
-It is simply the number of corrugated boards that are used in making the box.
-It is generally written as “single wall”, “double wall”, and “triple wall”.
-The higher the number of boards used, the stronger the walls of the boxes get.
-But, increasing the number of boards leads to making heavier boxes.
+Below the manufacturer’s name, the BMC contains the number of walls used in construction; the number of corrugated boards used in making the box— “Single Wall”, “Double Wall”, or “Triple Wall”.
+The higher the number of boards used, the stronger the walls of the box.
+But, the more the weight and cost.

 Strength of the Box

-The strength of the box is generally denoted as the maximum force that can be applied to the box before it gets crushed or is punctured.
-Manufacturers either use the Edge Crush Test or the Mullen Bursting Test to measure the strength of the corrugated board.
+The strength of the box is generally denoted as the maximum force that can be applied to the box before it gets crushed or punctured.
+Manufacturers various corrugated box testing methods, but primarily the Edge Crush Test or the Mullen Bursting Test to measure the strength of the corrugated board.

 The Edge Crush Test, also known as ECT shows how much force the edge of the corrugated board can take before it gets crushed.
-It is expressed as lbs/in, that is, force per unit length in the imperial system.
-A standard corrugated board comes with 32 lbs/in rating.
+It is expressed as lbs/in, that is, force per unit length.
+A standard corrugated board comes with a 32 lbs/in rating.

-The Bursting test measures how much internal or external pressure the box can withstand before it is impaled.
-It is also called the Mullen Bursting Test since it is tested using a Mullen Tester.
-The Bursting test results are given in lbs/square inch, the unit, force per unit area or pressure in the imperial system.
-The 200 lbs/square inch rated corrugated boards are slightly stronger than ones with 32 ECT corrugated boards.
+The Bursting Strength Test measures how much internal or external pressure the box can withstand before it is impaled.
+The Bursting test results are recorded as lbs/sq. inch, the unit, force per unit area or pressure.
+Standard boxes are rated 200 lbs/sq. in.

 Weight and Size Limits